CeraVe Skin Renewing Gel Oil

 We put the CeraVe Skin Renewing Gel Oil to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 Accessible skincare brand CeraVe has earned a significant following for its ceramide-packed formulas beloved by dermatologists and influencers alike, and the brand's new Skin Renewing Gel Oil is a lightweight hydrator that can be used in both your daytime and nighttime skincare routine.
 While it has the word "oil" in its name, it's not as occlusive as traditional face oils, so it also works in the serum slot in your routine.
-It's a fragrance-free, non-comedogenic product that contains a mix of five different ceramides and sunflower oil, along with CeraVe's patented MVE Delivery Technology to continuously hydrate skin day and night.
+It's a fragrance-free, non-comedogenic product that contains a mix of five different ceramides and sunflower oil, along with CeraVe's patented MVE Delivery Technology meant to continuously hydrate skin day and night.

 With this being one of the more accessible oil-infused products out there, I was excited to give it a try and see if it hydrates as effectively as it claims.
 So did CeraVe's Skin Renewing Gel Oil give me the moisture I was after, and should you try it?
 Keep reading for my full review.